ZehaIrawan/Fundamentals/js/advanced/memory-management/heap/index.md

-The heap is a region in memory where objects, arrays, and functions are stored.
+The heap is a region in memory where data structures (objects, arrays, and functions) are stored.

 | Memory Area | Used For                                                              | Size  | Example          |
 | ----------- | --------------------------------------------------------------------- | ----- | ---------------- |